Published on: 23 March 2013 | Last updated: 20 July 2019

 From here on there’s a superb stretch of coastline.
 The Sacca degli Scardovari is very atmospheric with the casoni (cabins built on stilts) for the mussel/clam farms.
 Look out also for the Ca' di Mello nature reserve.

-There may be a traghetto (ferry) service across the Po di Levante at Porto Levante.
-When I first rode this route in 2012 there wasn’t a ferry, and then in 2013 it was restarted, but when (2017) I came to recheck the information I was told that there wasn’t one at the moment.
+There may be a traghetto (ferry) service across the Po di Levante at Porto Levante, but I wouldn't count on it.
+When I first rode this route in 2012 there wasn't a ferry, and then in 2013 it was restarted, but when (2017) I came to recheck the information I was told that there wasn't one at the moment.
 You could try checking with the Porto Viro tourist information office to see whether the position has changed.

 There’s one more bridge, this time over the Brenta and we’re on the home straight into Chioggia.
 I liked Chioggia a lot, it’s a tourist centre, but it retains the feel of a working fishing port.